Sourdough Pumpkin Pancakes with Cinnamon Honey Butter

 stacked pumpkin pancakes on a plate with a section cut out

-To reheat, place your desired number of pancakes on a plate and microwave them in 30-second increments until warmed through.
+Then, to reheat them in the microwave, place your desired amount of pancakes on a plate and heat them in 30-second increments until they are warmed all the way through.
 Typically, it will take a minute or less for even a large stack.
+You can also use your toaster oven if you prefer.

 Can I make my pancake batter ahead of time?

 Yes!
-You can make the batter ahead of time; just leave out the baking soda until right before cooking, and use double-acting baking powder.
-Store the batter in the fridge overnight, and then mix in the baking soda just before cooking the next day.
+You can make the batter ahead of time; just leave out the baking soda and baking powder.
+Store the batter in the fridge overnight, and then mix them in just before cooking the next day.

 A stack of sourdough pumpkin pancakes with honey butter on top.